hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 <img src="../img/peak_detection.png" width="300">
 </p>

-Instead of using a uniform λ estimated from the whole genome, MACS uses a dynamic parameter, λlocal, defined for each candidate peak.
-The lambda parameter is estimated from the control sample and is deduced by **taking the maximum value across various window sizes:**
+Instead of using a uniform λ estimated from the whole genome (computed using only the input control), MACS uses a λlocal defined for each candidate peak.
+The λlocal parameter is deduced by **taking the maximum λ value across the λ computed across various window sizes** (as shown below):

-**λlocal = max(λBG, λ1k, λ5k, λ10k).**

-In this way, lambda captures the influence of local biases, and is **robust against occasional low tag counts at small local regions**.
-Possible sources for these biases include local chromatin structure, DNA amplification and sequencing bias, and genome copy number variation.

 <p align="center">
 <img src="../img/lambda.png" width="300">
 </p>

+**λlocal = max(λ300bp, λ1KB, λ5KB, λ10KB, λBG).**

+> λBG represents the background λ estimated using the whole genome (i.e. the largest window size)

+In this way, lambda captures the influence of local biases, and is **robust against occasional low tag counts at small local regions**.
+Possible sources for these biases include local chromatin structure, DNA amplification and sequencing bias, and genome copy number variation.

-A region is considered to have a significant tag enrichment if the p-value  < 10e-5 (this can be changed from the default).
-This is a Poisson distribution p-value based on λ.
+Next, a Poisson distribution p-value is computed based on λ.
+A region is considered to have a significant tag enrichment if the p-value < 1e-5.
+Any overlapping enriched peaks are merged into a single peak.

-Overlapping enriched peaks are merged, and each tag position is extended 'd' bases from its center.
-The location in the peak with the highest fragment pileup, hereafter referred to as the summit, is predicted as the precise binding location.
-The ratio between the ChIP-seq tag count and λlocal is reported as the fold enrichment.

 ### Estimation of false discovery rate